nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    the file, you can choose any text editor such as `Notepad`.
 2. Once opened, you will see the JSON data file in a format as shown in Figure XX.
 Each box contains the data for one specific internship entry.
-3. Within each box, you can see that there are pairings where each pair is made up of a `PARAMETER` and `VALUE`.
+3. Within each box, you can see that there are pairings where each pair is made up of a `FIELD` and `VALUE`.

 ![Json Example](images/ug-appendix-b-json-example.png)
    <p style="text-align: center;">Figure XX: Sample JSON data file</p>